gustavNdamukong/userManager/README.md

     -The mail verification sent to users after signing up would look something like this (will differ depending on your application directory structure): http://localhost/userManager/classes/adminController.php?verifyEmail=1&em=05889cc1928ac7a8acaa9f3f6bd4f2a5

+    -The admin user is able to deactivate the registration feature from the config file.

 # Here is what the UI looks like